Prefrontal cortical mechanisms for arousal modulation and alcohol drinking

 Neuromodulation associated with autonomic arousal can fundamentally shift information processing in the brain, imbuing state-dependence to neuronal processes underlying perception, action, and cognition.
 Given these widespread effects, it is unsurprising that dysregulation of arousal is associated with numerous neuropsychiatric conditions, including alcohol use disorder.
 A major goal of our work is to dissect how prefrontal cortical circuits exert top-down control over arousal.
 Our work combines cutting-edge experimental approaches with sophisticated behavioral paradigms in mice to reveal the microcircuit and long-range circuit principles that coordinate reciprocal interactions between autonomic arousal and alcohol drinking.
 We are also interested in determining how ACC modulation of arousal contributes to brain-wide information processing and how ACC-dependent aberrant arousal contributes to other neuropsychiatric conditions like chronic pain.

-Contributing lab members: Nithik Chintalacheruvu, Esther Ko, Anagha Kalelkar
+Contributing lab members: Nithik Chintalacheruvu, Esther Ko, Cherish Ardinger

 Astrocyte-neuron interactions in the striatum contributing to movement in health and Parkinson’s disease